ransurf/lyt-quartz-content/notes/Why Categories for Your Notes are a Good Idea.md

 Static categories are rigid.
 Our brains are not rigid.
 Therefore static categories inhibit our knowledge from growing organically.

 **Counter**
 This is still assuming that "categories equal top-down oppressive hierarchies."But with Maps of Content (MOCs), it's quite the opposite.
 MOCs spring up organically as the need arises for them.
-An example is this kit's note called: [[Ideaverse Map|Ideaverse Map]]; I didn't start with that; I instinctually grasped for it once I felt I had too many notes everywhere.
+An example is this kit's note called: [[../Ideaverse Map|Ideaverse Map]]; I didn't start with that; I instinctually grasped for it once I felt I had too many notes everywhere.

 **Argument 3**
 I don't have categories and I'm doing fine.